ehsan18t/interdocs/docs/dbms/ch2-relational-design.md

 The beauty of the relational model lies in its simplicity.
 It represents all data in a two-dimensional structure that is intuitive to humans: the table.
 However, to speak professionally, we must learn the formal terminology derived from mathematics.

+> **Analogy:** Imagine a fitness studio's class board.
+Each row lists a specific session, and each column captures details such as instructor, start time, and room.
+Everyone can read the board instantly because the structure stays consistent.
+A relational table plays the same role, just in software.

 **The Building Blocks**

 * **Table (formally, a Relation):** A collection of related data entries organized in rows and columns.
 A relation is a set of tuples, meaning every tuple is unique, and the order of tuples does not matter.